What is a SAM Maturity Assessment?

 You might be able to self-assess your own SAM maturity level(s) to a certain degree by following the Microsoft model.
 In fact, you probably already have a good idea of where you’re doing well and where you need to mature.

-Ultimately it’s important to select the kind of assessment – whether self-directed or managed independently – that’s right for your organization, it’s size, structure and aspirations.
+Ultimately, it’s important to select the kind of assessment – whether self-directed or managed independently – that’s right for your organisation, its size, structure and aspirations.
 For a no-nonsense view on what type of SAM Maturity Assessment is right for you, why not have a no-obligation chat with a qualified Certero SAM consultant?